diazale/topstrat/README.md

 These scripts can be executed via command line.

-For the UMAP script, there are 8 parameters:
+The UMAP script uses 8 parameters and assumes the input is the PCA data:
 * Input data
-* Number of PCs to use
+* Number of PCs<sup>^</sup> to use
 * Number of neighbours
 * Minimum distance in the low dimensional space
 * Number of components (dimensions) to reduce to.
 For clustering, we recommend a value of at least 3.